-I should probably start this by pointing out that I never did play Adam’s Venture the first time round.
+I should probably start this by pointing out that I never did play Adam’s Venture the first time around.
 Now bundled together as Adam’s Venture Chronicles, the three-episode collection has managed to build up something of a cult following.
-It’s all thanks to its inclusion of some rather interesting puzzles, the Indiana Jones vibe thanks to the early 20th century setting, and the charm of its main character (according the interwebs.)
+It’s all thanks to its inclusion of some rather interesting puzzles, the Indiana Jones vibe thanks to the early 20th-century setting, and the charm of its main character (according to the interwebs.)

 In a bid to get a new audience to check out the series, developers Vertigo Games and publishers SOEDESCO decided to reboot Adam’s Venture in the upgraded Unity Engine 5.
 Considering how impressive Dreamfall Chapter’s transition to the latest version of Unity was, it’s a move I consider worthwhile just for the visual improvements alone.
 So, as a newcomer to Adam’s ventures (apologies, that pun was unavoidable) I dove into puzzle-based adventure with no preconceptions, ready to be impressed.

 Unfortunately, that never happened, and the whole thing went south in record time.

 Before I explain why, here’s an overview.
 Adam’s Venture: Origins follows archaeologist Adam Venture as he goes on an adventure (sorry, that too was unavoidable.)
 Alongside his father’s new research assistant, Evelyn, he hunts down the long lost secrets of the Garden of Eden (yep, Adam… Eve… Eden…) before being swept up in a whirlwind tour filled with conspiracies, dangers and mystical discoveries.
 Or at least that’s the aim, but the problem here is that the writing is some of the worst I’ve come across during my time as a reviewer.